towolf/towolf.github.com/docs/PsychDemos/GPGPUDemos/GPUFFTMoviePlaybackDemo.markdown

 for display.
 The same steps are carried out with Matlab/Octave's regular fft routines on the cpu for reference.

-Requires the freely downloadable NVidia CUDA\-5.0 SDK/Runtime and the free and open\-source GPUmat toolbox as well as a compute capable NVidia graphics card.
+Requires the freely downloadable NVidia CUDA-5.0 SDK/Runtime and the free and open-source GPUmat toolbox as well as a compute capable NVidia graphics card.

 # Usage: